Sterilization law in the United States

-Sterilization law is the area of law, within reproductive rights, that gives a person the right to choose or refuse reproductive sterilization and governs when the government may limit this fundamental right.
-Sterilization law includes federal and state constitutional law, statutory law, administrative law, and common law.
-This article primarily focuses on laws concerning compulsory sterilization that have not been repealed or abrogated and are still good laws, in whole or in part, in each jurisdiction.
+Sterilization law is the area of law, that concerns a person's purported right to choose or refuse reproductive sterilization and when a given government may limit it.
+In the United States, it is typically understood to touch on federal and state constitutional law, statutory law, administrative law, and common law.

+This article primarily focuses on laws concerning compulsory sterilization that have not been repealed or abrogated, i.e. are still good laws, in whole or in part, in each jurisdiction.

 Federal law

 U.S. Supreme Court

 In Buck v.
-Bell, the United States Supreme Court ruled in a majority opinion written by Justice Oliver Wendell Holmes, Jr. that a state statute that authorized compulsory sterilization of the unfit, including the intellectually disabled, "for the protection and health of the state" did not violate the Due Process clause of the Fourteenth Amendment to the United States Constitution.
+Bell, the United States Supreme Court ruled in a majority opinion written by Justice Oliver Wendell Holmes Jr. that a state statute that authorized compulsory sterilization of the unfit, including the intellectually disabled, "for the protection and health of the state" did not violate the Due Process clause of the Fourteenth Amendment to the United States Constitution.
+This ruling upheld the Act of Virginia (Laws 1924, c.
+394), or the Virginia Eugenical Sterilization Act, which allowed the “sexual sterilization of individuals admitted to state institutions in certain cases.”

 In Skinner v.
 State of Oklahoma, the United States Supreme Court ruled that an Oklahoma compulsory sterilization law that applied to "habitual criminals" but exempted those convicted of white-collar crimes violated the Equal Protection Clause of the 14th Amendment.

 Stump v.
 Sparkman (1978) is the leading United States Supreme Court decision on judicial immunity.
 It involved an Indiana judge who was sued by a young woman who had been sterilized without her knowledge as a minor in accordance with the judge's order.
 The Supreme Court held that the judge was immune from being sued for issuing the order because it was issued as a judicial function.
 The case has been called one of the most controversial in recent Supreme Court history.